marcosvm13/blog/_posts/2018-10-24-shape-dependent-computations-in-scala-and-agda.md

 We can’t make computations on values in Scala at compile time, but we can do it on types!
 And this suffices to solve our problem, albeit in a different form to Agda.
 We will reconcile both approaches in the next section.

 Type-level computation in Scala proceeds through the implicits mechanism.
-But before we can exploit implicits, we first need to re-implement our `Tree` data type so that we don’t loose the <em>shapes</em> of trees:
+But before we can exploit implicits, we first need to re-implement our `Tree` data type so that we don’t loose the *shapes* of trees:

 ```scala